Benyaminrmb/auto-release-action/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License 📄
+## License 📝

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support 💬

 If you encounter any issues or have questions:
-1. Check existing issues
+1. Check existing issues.
 2. Open a new issue with:
-    - Workflow file content
+   - Workflow file content.
-    - Action logs
+   - Action logs.
-    - Repository structure
+   - Repository structure.
-    - Expected vs actual behavior
+   - Expected vs actual behavior.